liangtfm/wetransfer-spinner/README.md

 - React
 - Styled-Components
 - Redux
+- Jest
+- React Testing Library

+Tests can be run with `npm test`
-All relevant files located in `src` folder:
+All relevant files are located in `src` folder:

 - `<Button />`
   - Button component that takes in a `buttonType` and `onClick` and returns a styled button (e.g. 'active', 'cancel')